Thirteen Colonies: Declaration of Independence

-Thirteen British Colonies population
+Population of Thirteen Colonies

-The colonial population rose to a quarter of a million during the 17th century, and to nearly 2.5 million on the eve of the American revolution.
+The colonial population rose to a quarter of a million during the 17th century, and to nearly 2.5 million on the eve of the American Revolution.
 The estimates do not include the Indian tribes outside the jurisdiction of the colonies.

 Good health was important for the growth of the colonies: "Fewer deaths among the young meant that a higher proportion of the population reached reproductive age, and that fact alone helps to explain why the colonies grew so rapidly."
 There were many other reasons for the population growth besides good health, such as the Great Migration.

-By 1776, about 85% of the white population's ancestry originated in the British Isles (English, Scots-Irish, Scottish, Welsh), 9% of German origin, 4% Dutch and 2% Huguenot French and other minorities.
+By 1776, about 85% of the white population's ancestry originated in the British Isles (English, Scots-Irish, Scottish, Welsh), 9% of German origin, 4% Dutch, and 2% Huguenot French and other minorities.

 Over 90% were farmers, with several small cities that were also seaports linking the colonial economy to the larger British Empire.
 These populations continued to grow at a rapid rate during the late 18th and early 19th centuries, primarily because of high birth rates and relatively low death rates.
 Immigration was a minor factor from 1774 to 1830.

-According to the United States Historical Census Data Base (USHCDB), the ethnic populations in the British American Colonies of 1700, 1755, and 1775 were:
+According to the United States Historical Census Database (USHCDB), the ethnic populations in the British American Colonies of 1700, 1755, and 1775 were: